-Accredited nephrologist Dr Francisco offers unique, personalised treatment & holistic renal diet for chronic kidney disease (CKD) at Francisco Kidney & Medical Centre in Mount Elizabeth Novena Hospital (Singapore)
+Accredited nephrologist Dr Francisco offers unique, 100% personalised renal treatments & healthcare services for you at his specialist kidney clinic Francisco Kidney & Medical Centre in Mount Elizabeth Novena Hospital (Singapore)

-Dr Francisco Salcido-Ochoa is an accredited renal specialist in Singapore with extensive experience in kidney treatment procedures, such as kidney biopsies, haemodialysis and peritoneal dialysis treatments, kidney transplantation, as well as diabetes, high blood pressure, and weight loss.
+Dr Francisco Salcido-Ochoa is an accredited renal specialist in Singapore with extensive experience in kidney treatment procedures and healthcare services, such as kidney biopsies, haemodialysis and peritoneal dialysis treatments, renal transplantation, renal diet and medicine, as well as diabetes, high blood pressure, and weight loss.

 Francisco Kidney & Medical Centre has been featured on…

-An empathetic kidney doctor in Singapore who truly cares for you & goes the extra mile to help you regain your health with the best personalised chronic kidney disease (CKD) treatment & holistic renal diet
+An empathetic kidney doctor in Singapore who truly cares for you & goes the extra mile to help you regain your health with the best personalised treatment & holistic renal diet

 Dr. Francisco Salcido-Ochoa is a nephrologist (renal specialist) in Singapore [MD (Mex) & MRCP (UK)], a transplant immunologist [MSc (UK), Ph.D.
 (UK)], and an international health coach.
 In his 23 years of medical practice, he has helped thousands of people to live their best health and achieve their peak form with his medical expertise, scientist background, and holistic deep health coaching approach.

-Kidney Specialist Clinic in Singapore with Empathetic & Personalised Renal Disease Treatments
+Looking for a Good Kidney Doctor in Singapore with Empathetic & Personalised Renal Disease Treatments?

 Chronic Kidney Disease & Glomerulonephritis

-Management of different disorders of the kidney potentially causing acute kidney failure, chronic kidney disease or needing a kidney biopsy
+Management of different kidney disorders potentially causing acute renal failure and chronic kidney disease (CKD)

 Haemodialysis & Peritoneal Dialysis